tjusyj/ZyBo-SSM2603-ALSA-Drivers/README.md

 # ZyBoSSM2603-ALSA-Drivers
-My version of platform, codec, machine drivers and DeviceTree for the ZyBo board All are working together with the i2c dore from Analog Devices (HDL AXI I2S).
+My version of platform, codec, machine drivers and DeviceTree for the ZyBo board.
+All are working together with the I2S core from Analog Devices (HDL AXI I2S).